Rebecca Gomperts: Art exhibitions

 After Women on Waves gained some international recognition, it began to participate in art exhibitions around the world.
 The A-Portable was exhibited in the 49th Venice Biennale in 2001.
 It was presented on a raft, floating just out in the waters at the Arsenale.

 There were four other exhibitions in 2001 where Gomperts collaborated with Willem Velthoven.
 These four installations, Portrait Collector, Sea, I Had An Abortion and Every 6 Minutes, were presented in the Mediamatic Women on Waves show.
 Portrait Collector was a collection of internet kiosks where viewers who had had abortions could photograph themselves and become part of the exhibition.
 Gomperts aimed to show how often abortions occur.

 Sea was an interactive narrative composed of shots of the sea taken on Women on Waves' first exhibition to Ireland.
 Its audio component was a poetic work of voices of women asking Women on Waves for help.
 I Had An Abortion featured wire coat hangers with vests hung on them.
 Each vest had "I Had An Abortion" written on it in all European languages.
 The final installation, Every 6 Minutes, had a very simple message.
 Every six minutes a red lamp flashed, symbolizing the statistic that a woman dies from an unsafe abortion every six minutes.

 On July 12, 2003, the Mediamatic Supermarkt entrance was blocked with the A-Portable.
 This interactive exhibition presented by Mediamatic was the final installation of their Women On Waves exhibition.
 It allowed viewers to walk into the portable container that was transformed into an abortion clinic and sailed across international waters.

+In March 2026, Women on Web was invited to exhibit at the Malta Biennale.
+A controversy arose as the Biennale demanded the artwork be removed and several news outlets reported on issues of censorship.
+The work was reportedly finally not removed due to the inability to find a ladder high enough (sic).